ks603/Video-Game-API/README.md

 Video Game API for project two.

 # **Description**
 This is the backend of my project 2.
 This will hold the data and interact with heroku.
+For this project we built an API using Ruby.
+The raltionship between the user and the video games is the user has many video games and video games belongs to the user.

 # **Technologies Used**